BoredKevin/servertools-en/README.md

 # Servertools Datapack

-This datapack is a fork of the [Servetools Datapack](https://modrinth.com/datapack/servertools-datapack) by [Annhilati](https://modrinth.com/user/Annhilati).
+This datapack is a fork of the [Servertools Datapack](https://modrinth.com/datapack/servertools-datapack) by [Annhilati](https://modrinth.com/user/Annhilati).
 Go check them out!

 > [!IMPORTANT]\
 > Download released versions of this pack on [Modrinth](https://modrinth.com/datapack/servertools-en)